AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Create a configuration using a specific config file.

+      Also supports the following OCIO URI format for Built-in configs: "ocio://default" - Default Built-in config. "ocio://<CONFIG NAME>" - A specific Built-in config.
+For the list of available <CONFIG NAME> strings, see :ref:`Config::CreateFromBuiltinConfig`.

+      Also supports archived configs (.ocioz files).

+      :exception :ref:`Exception`: If the file may not be read or does not parse.

+      :return: The :ref:`Config` object.

    .. py:method:: Config.CreateFromStream(str: str) -> PyOpenColorIO.Config
       :module: PyOpenColorIO
       :staticmethod:

       Create a configuration using a stream.

+      Note that CreateFromStream does not set the working directory so the caller would need to set that separately in order to resolve FileTransforms.
+This function is typically only used for self-contained configs (no LUTs).

+      Configs created from CreateFromStream can not be archived unless the working directory is set and contains any necessary LUT files.

+      :param istream: Stream to the config.

+      :exception :ref:`Exception`: If the stream does not parse.

+      :return: The :ref:`Config` object.

    .. py:method:: Config.CreateRaw() -> PyOpenColorIO.Config